idibidiart/react-native-responsive-grid/README.md

 Other than that, the only other reason to use Flexbox grow/shrink sizing is for non-scrollable "squishy" UIs that shrink/grow elements instead of performing dynamic layout change and/or keeping things in proportion to screen width (rather tham to each other as is the case with Flexbox grow/shrink siing) via percentage based layout.
 You can still do that with this grid but you wouldn't want to use it if that was your only use case.

-### A grid or a tree?

-With this grid, we don't lose any aspect of the Flexbox based responsive grid.
-We simply gain a generalized and consistent way of building responsive UI component trees.

-A grid is basically a tree where the rows are the children and the columns within each are the grand children.
-But a UI is constructed as a tree of arbitrary shape which corresponds to the UI's visual composition, so a normal rectilinear 2D grid is the simplest tree structure but for a layout farmework, which is what the responsive grid is, we want the ability to build UI View trees of any shape and complexity with predictable responsive behavior.
-That is what this grid gives us.
-It's a granular, responsive layout system, not just a design/formatting tool.
-We could certainly constructa high level rectilinear 2D grid with it, but that is just a specific use case.

-(for more details see [Design Principles](https://github.com/idibidiart/react-native-responsive-grid/blob/master/DesignPrinciples.md))

 ## Examples

 You may use this grid to build responsive 2D layouts that maintain their relative proportions, change their basic structure in a predictable way and dynamically decide what content to display, based on screen size, aspect ratio, and orientation.